cfengine/documentation/resources/additional-topics/itil.markdown

 * Change management: implementing major sequenced changes in the infrastructure.

-* Release management: planning and implementing major “product” changes.
+* Release management: planning and implementing major "product" changes.

 Although the difference between change management and release management is not completely clear in ITIL, we can think of a release as a change in the nature of